apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Extends the ServiceSpec.Selector by allowing the specification of a component, to be used as a selector for the service.
+<p>Extends the ServiceSpec.Selector by allowing the specification of components, to be used as a selector for the service.</p>
-Note that this and the <code>shardingSelector</code> are mutually exclusive and cannot be set simultaneously.</p>
+<p>If the <code>componentSelector</code> is set as the name of a sharding, the service will be exposed to all components in the sharding.</p>
 </td>
 </tr>
 </tbody>